Channel crossings top 14,000 for year so far

 The crossings come as the Illegal Migration Bill is poised to become law and just days after the Government hailed its sweeping asylum reforms passing through Parliament.

+The United Nations previously denounced the Bill, warning that it broke the UK’s obligations under international law.

+Downing Street has defended the legislation, with officials saying the Government is confident it is acting within international law.

-On Tuesday, the Bibby Stockholm barge – which will house 500 asylum seekers – was met by protesters as it arrived in Dorset’s Portland Port a month behind schedule.
-But two other cruise ships set to house migrants have reportedly been unable to find a berth.
+Meanwhile, earlier this week, a barge which will house 500 asylum seekers was met by protesters as it arrived in Dorset’s Portland Port a month behind schedule.
+Two other cruise ships set to house migrants have reportedly been unable to find a berth.

-The Home Office said around 50 asylum seekers will board the Bibby Stockholm from next week with the numbers rising to its maximum capacity over the next few months, despite safety concerns raised by some of the county’s Conservative MPs and locals.
+The Home Office said around 50 asylum seekers would board the Bibby Stockholm from next week, with the numbers rising to its maximum capacity over coming months, despite safety concerns raised by some of the county’s Conservative MPs and locals.